Johnmacrocraft/Gibanam/README.en.md

 This project enhances translation quality by:

 - Adopting the Korean translations from Minecraft: Java Edition.
 Translations for Java Edition are managed by the community on Crowdin, but most of them are better than those done by professional translators for Bedrock Edition.
-- Completely retranslating strings to solve errors and inconsistencies of the existing translations.
+- Completely retranslating strings to correct errors and resolve inconsistencies in the existing translations.

 ## Installation